esimorre/django-admin-workflow/README.md

 Functionality first, cosmetics and pretty panels can wait.

+This application was designed to stay as close as possible to the spirit of contrib admin.

 The goal is to add data security to CRUD through workflow: partitioning and management by roles Detailed documentation is in the "docs" directory.